Skip to the main content.

 How much does the average person spend on restaurant food per month?

-Spending can vary widely by region and income level, but recent data from the U.S. Bureau of Labor Statistics shows that American households spend around $300 per month eating out.
-That number may shift depending on inflation and lifestyle trends.
+It depends on region and income.
+But new data from the U.S. Bureau of Labor Statistics shows that Americans spend around $300 per month eating out.

 Is fast food becoming less popular?